svn2github/wordpress-vip-plugins/view-all-posts-pages/readme.txt

 == Changelog ==

+= 0.5 =
+* Change how post content is modified for View All display.
+Rather than using the `the_content` filter, global variables are overridden in the `the_post` action.
+Ensures that infinite loops don't result from shortcode processing and other uses of the `the_content` filter.
+Props to the WordPress.com VIP Support team (batmoo) and stevenkword.
+* Introduces the `vapp_display_link` filter to allow plugins and themes to suppress the automatic View All link on specific posts.
+Return `false` to suppress the link.
+Filter also passes post ID, plugin options, and post object.

 = 0.4.1 =
 * Eliminate use of plugins_loaded action since plugin has no dependencies on other plugins.
-All code previously located in the associated method has been moved to the class's constructor. props danielbachhuber.
+All code previously located in the associated method has been moved to the class's constructor.
+Props danielbachhuber.

 = 0.4 =
 * Add filter to disable rewrite rules notice.